C0staTin/mindsdb-readme-draft/readme-martyna.md

 ```
 ## Usage

-Follow the quickstart guide to get started with MindsDB.
+**Follow the <a href="https://docs.mindsdb.com/quickstart-tutorial">quickstart guide</a> to get started with MindsDB.**

-Users can connect data from different data sources to MindsDB.
+Users can connect data from different  <a href="https://docs.mindsdb.com/integrations/data-overview">data sources</a> to MindsDB.
 No ETL, no data movement or transformation are required.
 ```sql
 CREATE DATABASE postgresql_conn
 WITH ENGINE = 'postgres',